swiftwasm/blog.swiftwasm.org/Content/posts/update-05-december-2020.md

 ---
 # What's new in SwiftWasm #5

 Happy New Year everyone!
-Published with a slight delay (it's 2021 already after all), here's a digest of what happened with [SwiftWasm](https://swiftwasm.org) in December of 2020.
+Here's a digest of what happened with [SwiftWasm](https://swiftwasm.org) in December of 2020, published with a slight delay (it's 2021 already after all 😅).

 ## SwiftWasm community